jiangsizhu1201/CRISPR_Pipeline/IGVF_Workflows/configs/README.md

 > **IMPORTANT**: All parameters defined in this configuration must have valid, non-empty values.
 The Nextflow pipeline requires every parameter to be properly set - empty or missing parameters will cause pipeline execution failures.
 Please ensure all parameters are specified before running the pipeline.

-This document explains the configuration parameters for the single-cell RNA sequencing and CRISPR screening analysis pipeline.
+This document explains the configuration parameters for the CRISPR scPerturbed-seq pipeline.

 ## Input Data Parameters